How Much Can Your Duramax Handle?

 DANGER ZONE: 650 rwhp

-Now six years into its production run, the verdict is still out to how much horsepower and torque the LML Duramax can handle.
+Now several years after its production run, the verdict is still out to what exactly the LML Duramax HPlimit is.
 While we haven’t heard or seen a lot of rod or piston failures on stock bottom-end engines yet, it doesn’t mean they’ll handle more power than what the LBZ or LMM’s will.
 In fact, the pistons are very similar to the LBZ and LMM engines, which means the 650hp range may just put you on the carnage radar.

 One edge the LML piston might have over the LBZ and LMM versions is that its design eliminates wrist pin bushings.
 While GM claims it did this to achieve a lighter weight rotating assembly (along with a lighter crank and lighter connecting rods), it added strength back into this area of the piston.
 We’ve seen several 700-rwhp LML’s sporting the stock bottom end, a few of which were running compound turbo arrangements.
 The key to these trucks living at this point has been torque limitation at low rpm via spot-on EFI Live tuning.
 DW